helsingborg-stad/foni/README.md

 latest Unity 2022 version.
 Unity editor versions are easily managed using [Unity Hub](https://unity.com/unity-hub).

+Code solution files are not included as they depend on the editor of your choice.
+You can generate them from within Unity from
+`Settings -> External Tools -> External Script Editor` and choose your desired editor.

 ## Third-Party Notices

 This project uses external/third-party assets.
 Some assets may have been modified